apache/mxnet/docs/how_to/add_op_in_backend.md

 the rules you defined in order to allocate memory space for the output tensor.

-One important thing to note that inference functions should be capable of performing **mutual inference**, for example, inferring input shape from output shape, inferring one argument's shape from another argument, etc. This is useful in building computational graphs for neural networks.
+One important thing to note that inference functions should be capable of performing **mutual inference**, i.e. inferring input shape from output shape, inferring one argument's shape from another argument, etc. This is very useful in building the computational graphs for neural networks.
 Let's consider the following example.
 ```python
 >>> import mxnet as mx